juanalonso/DDSP-singing-experiments/README.md

 `02_run`: Notebook used for timbre transfer.
 It will use the instruments generated with `01_train` to transform the files provided by the user.

 ## Background
-### 👉🏼 No ML knowledge required! 👈🏼
+### 👉🏼 (Almost) no ML knowledge required! 👈🏼

 **DDSP singing experiments** is built upon the great library [DDSP: Differentiable Digital Signal Processing](https://github.com/magenta/ddsp) by Google's [Magenta team](https://magenta.tensorflow.org/).
 The library is presented in [this paper](https://arxiv.org/abs/2001.04643) and there is also a great [blog post](https://magenta.tensorflow.org/ddsp) by the original authors.

+This work allows us to explore one area of particular interest to us: the creation of tools that facilitate creative experimentation with Deep Neural Networks, while leaving room for serendipity and accidental findings.
+Applying DDSP to the singing voice has been a consciously daring decision: we wanted to explore the limits of the library by using small datasets extracted from raw, unprepared audio, with no linguistic conditioning.

 Machine Learning based singing voice models require large datasets and lengthy training times. **DDSP singing experiments** is a lightweight architecture, based on the DDSP library, that is able to output song-like utterances conditioned only on pitch and amplitude, after 12 hours of training using 15 minutes of unprocessed audio.
-The results are promising, as both the melody and the singer’s voice are recognizable.
-You can read our paper [Latent Space Explorations of Singing Voice Synthesis using DDSP](https://arxiv.org/abs/2103.07197) or dive into the Colab Notebooks, where you can easily train and use the models.
+The results are promising, as both the melody and the singer’s voice are recognizable, and enough leeway exists for further formal research and artistic usage.

+You can 1️⃣ read our paper [Latent Space Explorations of Singing Voice Synthesis using DDSP](https://arxiv.org/abs/2103.07197), 2️⃣ dive into the notebooks, where you can easily train and use the models or 3️⃣ [listen to the results](https://juanalonso.github.io/DDSP-singing-experiments/).

 ## Design goals